Justo Orozco

+Gerardo Justo Orozco Álvarez (born 18 February 1950) is a Costa Rican lawyer, evangelical pastor and retired politician who served as a deputy in the Legislative Assembly from 1998 to 2002, and again from 2010 to 2014.
+He was the founder of Costa Rican Renewal Party, a Christian-based, conservative political party.

 Orozco was born in San José, Costa Rica on February 18, 1950.
 He's married to Yasmín Mata and has two children.
 Founder member of the Universidad Cristiana del Sur, a private university in Costa Rica, where he received his law degree.

-Orozco is also founder of Costa Rican Renewal Party, a Christian-based, conservative political party for which he held office as deputy twice.
-As Congressman, Orozco is heavily opposed all initiatives for same-sex marriage and civil unions and was accused of homophobia, especially after verbally confronting then-Congresswoman and future minister Carmen Muñoz, who is openly lesbian, accusing her of legislating in self-benefit.
+As a congressman, Orozco was heavily opposed all initiatives for same-sex marriage and civil unions and was accused of homophobia, especially after verbally confronting then-Congresswoman and future minister Carmen Muñoz, who is openly lesbian, accusing her of legislating in self-benefit.
 He also made several public comments that were considered offensive toward the gay community.

 Corruption scandal

 In 2013 Orozco’s Southern Christian University was raided by judicial authorities pending investigation on charges of degree falsification and alleged exchange of sexual favors among students and teachers for grades.
 Costa Rica’s board of superior education CONESUP also opened an investigation over degrees and grades irregularities.